textpattern/textpattern.github.io/faqs/textpattern-semantic-model.md

 Unless you plan on using Textpattern's default Page template and default style sheet, you'll need to first create your new Page template and Style that you intend to associate with a new Section.
 That said, it is often advantageous to use default components (and edit them to your needs) as much as possible to keep things simple from a management standpoint.

-To this end, let's say we intend to create a 'history' section in the Black Cheese website where the legacy of Black Cheese will be shared with the world.
+To this end, let's say we intend to create a 'history' section in the Example Organization website where the legacy of Example Organization will be shared with the world.
 We also decide to create a new page, 'History', specifically for this section, but we figure it's fine using a single style for the entire site's presentation and thus we'll go with the 'default' style for simplicity and customize it as necessary.
 Thus we first create the 'History' page, then the history section, and finally associate the Page template and Style to the Section.

 ### Page template uses Form templates